ayushinav/MT.jl/README.md

 [![Coverage](https://codecov.io/gh/ayushinav/MT.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/ayushinav/MT.jl)
 [![Coverage](https://coveralls.io/repos/github/ayushinav/MT.jl/badge.svg?branch=main)](https://coveralls.io/github/ayushinav/MT.jl?branch=main)

-High performance Julia library for forward and inverse modeling for the [magnetotelluric (MT)](https://en.wikipedia.org/wiki/Magnetotellurics) method

-Current features:
+`MT.jl` is supposed to be a high performance code for doing forward and inverse modeling in geophysics using julia.
+We hope to write the code structure such that any other geophysical survey can also be used and we can tend towards a joint forward and inverse modeling library.

+## Forward modeling

+While forward modeling typically requires solving a PDE obtained using the quasi-static approximation, in 1D, we are fortunate to have the solution for surface impedance in a more analytical form.
+Currently, this is what is supported.

+Supported methods:
-* 1D forward modeling using recursion scheme
+* 1D Magnetotellurics (MT)

+## Inverse modeling
+No surprises here that we are almost always trying to solve for an under-determined system.

+Deterministic schemes supported:
-* Occam inversion
+* Occam
-* plot models and responses
+* Nonlinear schemes using NonlinearSolve.jl
+* Nonlinear schemes using Optimization.jl

+Probabilistic schemes supported:'
+* MCMC with fixed grids
+* MCMC with flexible grids
+* RTO-TKO